TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

 The following plugins are offered by us.
 When an element property is also available through the property interface its name in said interface will be explicitly listed as "PI: property-name".

-.. _tcamsrc:
+.. _tcammainsrc:

 tcammainsrc
 ###########

-Source elements that retrieves images from a device.
+Source element that retrieves images from a device.
 The tcammainsrc existed as `tcamsrc` prior to tiscamera 0.13.0.
 It is used for v4l2, aravis and libusb devices.